-Once I realized this valuable piece of information, I enrolled in a 12 week online course and started an informational blog with my husband.
+Once I realized this valuable piece of information, I enrolled in a 12 week online course (Elite Blog Academy) and started an informational blog with my husband.
 I have also watched about a gazillion online how to videos and have reevaluated our entire business vision.

 So as a result of this one big online failure, we have jointly started a new adventure where I feel inspired.
 I’m excited to talk about it, work on it and learn how to do it.
-You can see it here.
+Wanna Be a member of our Cowboy Specialist blog?

-All was not lost, you can check out C & L Saddles and Lucky Six Outfitters new updated website at www.candlsaddles.com.
+All was not lost, now we just have two URL’s and you can check out C & L Saddles and Lucky Six Outfitters new updated website at shop.cowboyspecialist.com.

 Don’t let your failures hold you back…keep plugging along and pick yourself up.
 Maybe you just need to reevaluate what is important to you and put your focus there.